 We create "seams" that allow us to break something up from its amorphous mass of tangled pieces and verify it in parts.
 To do this, we will sometimes create wrapper classes that can be mocked.
 These classes do nothing more than hold a collection of similar methods, or forward calls on to another object that cannot be mocked (due to final or static methods), and as such they are very dull to write, but key to creating seams and making the code testable.

-IFAImage is a thin wrapper around PImage.
-PixelColorHelper is a wrapper around applet pixel color methods.
+is a wrapper around applet pixel color methods.
 These wrappers call the final, and static methods, but the caller methods are neither final nor static themselves — this allows them to be mocked.
 These are deliberately lightweight, and we could have gone further, but this was sufficient to address the major problem of testability when using Processing — static, and final methods.
 The goal was to make an app, after all — not a unit testing framework for Processing!

-A class called ImageState forms the "model" of this application, removing as much logic from the class extending PApplet as possible, for better testability.
-It also makes for a cleaner design and separation of concerns: the App controls the interactions and the UI, not the image manipulation.
+as possible, for better testability.
+It also makes for a cleaner design and separation of concerns: the App

 Before we start writing more complicated pixel processing, we can start with a short exercise that will get us comfortable doing pixel manipulation.
 We’ll create standard (red, green, blue) color filters that will allow us to create the same effect as placing a colored plate over the lens of a camera, only letting through light with enough red (or green, or blue).